shridharssg/DynamoDB/README.md

 # DynamoDB

--what is dynamoDB
+- what is dynamoDB
--Why Used
+- Why Used
--For which application its suitable
+- For which application its suitable
--Amazon DynamoDB Accelerator DAX caching
+- Amazon DynamoDB Accelerator DAX caching
 - keys - local, global
 - streams
 - joins - modelling